MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/migrate.md

 > [!NOTE]
 > - [Website and Power Apps links](pc-app-website-powerapps-link.md) are migrated when you migrate guides.
 However, for Power Apps, you must manually import the apps into the new instance and update the links in the appropriate steps.
-> - The Content Migration Tool doesn't support migration of guides that are based on schema v3.
-If you've updated your Dynamics 365 Guides solution to the latest version, but you still have a guide that is based on schema v3, you can [do a manual upgrade](https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade#troubleshooting-you-receive-a-guide-cannot-be-opened-error-message).
+> - The Content Migration Tool doesn't support migration of guides that are based on schema v3 or v4.
+If you've updated your Dynamics 365 Guides solution to the latest version, but you still have a guide that is based on schema v3 or v4, you can [do a manual upgrade](https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade#troubleshooting-you-receive-a-guide-cannot-be-opened-error-message).
 > - For 3D objects that belong to a 3D object collection, the parent 3D object won't be migrated unless you have the **System Admin** role.

 ## Prerequisites